The Gateway Scholars Program

 - Secured internships and jobs with boutique firms like eBay, Facebook, Google, GE, and P&G.

 Is it mandatory to accept an invitation from the Gateway Scholars Program?

-No, the Gateway Scholars Program enhances a student’s ability to perform well in their college career and to be competitive in the job market, but if you decide to decline the invitation you can email Dr. Charles Lu at email@example.com to let him know.
+No, the Gateway Scholars Program enhances a student’s ability to perform well in their college career and to be competitive in the job market, but if you decide to decline the invitation you can email Dr. Tiffany Tillis Lewis at firstname.lastname@example.org to let her know.